HL7/codex-radiation-therapy/input/pagecontent/conformance.md

 This section outlines requirements and recommendations for CodeX RT participants.
-The conformance verbs - SHALL or MUST, SHOULD, and MAY - are defined in [FHIR Conformance Rules](https://hl7.org/fhir/R4/conformance-rules.html).
+The conformance verbs - SHALL, SHOULD, and MAY - are defined in [FHIR Conformance Rules](https://hl7.org/fhir/R4/conformance-rules.html).
+The conformance verb MUST is a synonym for SHALL.

 ### CodeX RT Participant Roles